-This is the base for the butter dish in the KURLAND collection.
+This is the base the butter dish from the KURLAND collection.
 All in white, KURLAND shines in all its glory.
-The edges are adorned with a classicist relief depicting an antique-style cloth hanger, egg bars and pearls.
-KURLAND is a tribute to the ideals and design of the ancient world; since 1790, practicality, austerity and symmetry have been combined in this elegant, closed form to create a timeless classic.
+The edges are adorned with a classical relief depicting an antique-style drapery, egg-and-dart motifs, and pearls.
+KURLAND pays homage to the ideals and design of the ancient world; since 1790, simplicity, austerity, and symmetry have come together in this elegant, closed form to create a timeless classic.

 Show moreHistory